-And to prove the purchasing power of its various platforms, Meta—which operates both Facebook and Instagram—is offering several ways for you to make your mark on online holiday shopping this year.
+To prove the purchasing power of its various platforms, Meta—which operates both Facebook and Instagram—is offering several ways for you to make your mark on holiday ecommerce sales this year:

 - Instagram and Facebook Shops lets you create an in-app storefront and tag products in social media content to transform your visual posts into an immersive shopping experience.

-With Facebook Page Posts and Marketing, you can launch ads and promote page posts right inside Shopify.
-Thanks to Facebook Shop, you can create your shop on Instagram and Facebook.
+- With Facebook Page posts, you can launch ads and promote page posts right inside Shopify.

-Facebook Checkout with Shop Pay offers customers a new seamless checkout experience on FB and IG.
+- Facebook Checkout with Shop Pay offers customers a new seamless checkout experience on Facebook and Instagram.
 Merchants can manage payments along with orders and returns and benefit from promotions, faster order syncing, and more.

-Meta also makes it easy for you to take advantage of this trend by creating meaningful connections with customers using its messaging features on Messenger, Instagram, and WhatsApp.
+- Meta also makes it easy for you to take advantage of this trend by creating meaningful connections with customers using its messaging features on Messenger, Instagram, and WhatsApp.
 Brands can utilize ads that click to message to engage (or re-engage) with people whenever and wherever they choose.